tari-project/tari/RFC/src/RFC-0302_ValidatorNodes.md

   * summarize the DA state on the base layer;
   * release the fee payouts;
   * release the collateral for the committee members for this checkpoint period; and
-  * allow for committee members to resign from the committee
+  * allow for committee members to resign from the committee.

 After a DA is issued, there will immediately be an OC.
 After a checkpoint period there will then be a CC, followed